BlaireLeone/bulma-clean-theme/autonomous-vehicles-and-bikes-part-1.md

 [[4\]](#_ftnref4) I won’t go into the different kinds of AI models employed by AV’s, however [this article](https://www.jdsupra.com/legalnews/the-basics-of-autonomous-vehicles-part-35016/) details many of the commonly used algorithms.

 [[5\]](#_ftnref5)Check out [this video](https://www.youtube.com/watch?v=iHzzSao6ypE&t=253s) on how phantom traffic forms and [this video](https://www.youtube.com/watch?v=TNokBgtSUvQ&t=255s) for a more detailed look.
 While I prefer the first video because it provides more information in less time, the animation in the second video is hard to beat.

+[[6\]](#_ftnref6) The variability is due to how many crashes tend not to be reported.
+Though 1.9 cpmm is a fixed number from the DMV, the researchers here estimated unreported ones as well, and put the actual US crash rate at about 4.1pmm.

+[[7\]](#_ftnref7) AV manufacturers are required to report any crash or collision involving AVs within 10 days to the DMV.